 Here’s an example of a typical campaign:

-Welcome email: Goes out as soon as someone joins your list and includes a link to your lead magnet.
+Welcome email: Send as soon as someone joins your list and include a link to access your lead magnet.

-Social proof email: Goes out one day after the educational content email and includes information about how people have benefited from your course.
+Social proof email: Send one day after the educational content email and include information about how people have benefited from your course.

-Offer email: Goes out one day after the social proof email and provides details about your offer
+Offer email: Send one day after the social proof email and provide details about your offer

 MailerLite's powerful email marketing toolkit makes marketing your course a breeze.
 Build landing pages, nurture leads, and collect payments with plans starting at $9 per month.